Skip to content

 5. Popcorn

-Sometimes you need a quick bite to eat, and a smoothie just isn’t in the cards.
+Sometimes you need a quick bite to eat, and a smoothie just won’t satisfy the need to chew.
 At times like these, it can be tempting to grab a cheese-dusted crunchy snack from the break room.
-But, there are better choices that can taste just as good!
+But, there are better choices that can taste just as good.

-Marissa Meshulam, MS, RD, CDN, says fiber-rich popcorn can be a great option.
+Dietitian Marissa Meshulam says fiber-rich popcorn can be a great option.
 “Fiber is great for our overall gut health, as it keeps things moving and helps promote the growth of good bacteria,” she says.
-“Popcorn is a great fiber-rich, salty snack to replace potato chips with. “
+“Popcorn is a great fiber-rich, salty snack to replace potato chips with.”

-Another great addition to yogurt, smoothies, fruit, and even spicy snacks, manuka honey makes our list for its many healthful properties.
-Kelly Springer, MS, RD, CDN says she not only recommends it to her clients, but she also uses it herself.
+Another great addition to yogurt, smoothies, and fruit, manuka honey makes our list of snacks for a healthy gut for its many healthful properties.
+Dietitian Kelly Springer says she not only recommends it to her clients, but she also uses it herself.

-“As the pantry staple I always keep on hand, it’s easy to enjoy straight off the spoon or in my favorite snacks for a quick gut, immunity, and energy boost,” says Springer.
-“I add it to yogurt, oatmeal, smoothies, and drizzle it on top of my favorite salads.
-It’s even great for whipping up quick snack recipes like this better-for-you Superfood Cacao Nut Butter Chia Pudding with Manuka Honey.
-Nut butter, chia seeds, and plant-based milk make this a filling snack, while cacao and Wedderspoon Manuka Honey make it nutritious, sweet, and supportive of the digestive system.”
+“As the pantry staple I always keep on hand, it’s easy to enjoy straight off the spoon or in my favorite snacks for a quick gut, immunity, and energy boost,” Springer says.
+“I add it to yogurt, oatmeal, smoothies, and drizzle it on top of my favorite salads.”

 7. Vegetables and hummus